 In no case do we confine the student to a single text.
-In some classes, as in mathematics, book-keeping, or reading, it is necessary that all members be provided with the same author, but students are always encouraged to consult as 'many books as they can in preparing the lesson.
-In Geography, History, Physiology, the natural science, literature, etc., we adopt no special text-book, and the one you have will serve.
+In some classes. as in mathematics, book-keeping, or reading, it is necessary that all members be provided with the same author, but students are always encouraged to consult as many books as they can in preparing the lesson.
 You can hardly possess a book that will not be of use to you here.
 Be sure to bring all the books you have, even if you expect to remain but one term.
 You will not be compelled to buy a new book if the one you have can at all be used.